arcanma/Umbria_osm_stats/README.md

 SOFTWARE.

 ## Prerequisites
-Already installed PostgreSQL + PostGIS, added user "marcello" database named "gis"
+Already installed PostgreSQL + PostGIS, added user "marcello" database named "gis"  <br>
 If you changed the user name or db name un PostgreSQL you have to replace it in auto_umbria_osm.sh script

 ## Files list and explanation

--README.md
+-README.md <br>
  This file

--auto_umbria_osm.sh
+-auto_umbria_osm.sh	 <br>
-﻿ Main shell script, this script launch all operations, from data download to statistics export on .csv files, all log messages are saved in auto_umbria.log file for troubleshooting if needed.
+﻿Main shell script, this script launch all operations, from data download to statistics export on .csv files, all log messages are saved in auto_umbria.log file for troubleshooting if needed.

--query_list
+-query_list  <br>
  List of queries passed to psql for execution

-/sql
+<b>/sql</b>

     -OSM_Umbria_admin_update.sql
      Query for table statistics initialization